catalyst/moodle-tool_abconfig/README.md

 #### Request scope

-Request scope experiments are called every time Moodle is loaded.
+Request scope experiments are run on every http request.
 Any request scope will treat a new page load as a new experiment call, and so a new set of conditions will be decided on.
 This means that behaviour can vary between loads of Moodle, so be careful when putting changes here that will affect a user's experience, as this may lead to an inconsistent experience for users.
 This includes each request including ajax calls within a single html page load.

 #### Session scope

 Session scope experiments are called when a user logs into the site.
 At this time, a condition set will be decided on, and users will continue to have that condition set applied for the length of their session.
 This does not apply to guest users, only logged in users.
 When a user logs out, and logs back in, a new set of conditions is applied to the account, which may be the same condition set.

 ### Conditions

 Each experiment can have multiple condition sets avaiable, of which 1 is applied to a given user at a given time.
 The condition set is picked based on the weighting you specify when creating the condition, which corresponds to the % of users that it applies to.

 #### IP Whitelist